Thursday, 20 April 2023

 This is an English translation of Paarkudangal, a Tamil short story written by M. Gopala Krishnan.
 Translated into English by Saravanan Karmegam.

-The lips are dried, paining.
+The lips are dry and painful.
 Thirst.
 I need something to drink.
-While licking the lips with tongue, it awfully tastes salty and bitter.
+While licking the lips with the tongue, it awfully tastes salty and bitter.
 This odour!
 A sharp odour that burns the tips of my nose.
 I am very much familiar with this pungent odour.
 While climbing down the stairs on the western side of the second-floor nestling in elongated leaves of naval trees, I used to cover my nose to avoid this stench.
 It is the same pungency!
-Adjacent to the steps, was there a chemistry lab.
+Adjacent to the steps was a chemistry lab.
 The lab girl will be explaining some blue liquid boiling in the beaker and calling it either some element or mineral, with her elegant curly lips.
 Is it Suganthi’s voice?
 Is she speaking in Malayalam?
-Possibly no. I am so sure that someone is watching me so closely.
-I want to open my eye lids to see who it is.
+Possibly not.
+I am so sure that someone is watching me so closely.
+I want to open my eyelids to see who it is.
 But the eyes are too heavy to open.
-This touch seems be that of a woman.
-Does that Malayalam speaking voice belong to this woman?
+This touch seems to be that of a woman.
+Does that Malayalam-speaking voice belong to this woman?
 What is she doing exactly here?
 She has masked my eyes so that I wouldn’t be able to see anything.
 Hasn’t she?
-I feel a sharp, sudden prick somewhere and it moves further slowly and spreads all over my body.
+I feel a sharp, sudden prick somewhere, and it moves further slowly and spreads all over my body.
 The pain seems to have so many legs.
 Doesn’t it?
 The millipedes have hundreds of legs, but they say horse has thousands of legs.
 Is this stench an odour of pain?
 Are they the waves of pain in the ocean of emerald in which my body now floats?

 As the waves hit the shore ferociously, Manisha2 comes running.
-Her blue duppatta, flies away, flapping in the wind.
+Her blue dupatta flies away, flapping in the wind.
 Now the scene is in slow motion.
-Her big, beautiful assets move up and down, in slow motion.
+Her big, beautiful assets move up and down in slow motion.
 Tiny lights around the screen are sparkling3.
-When I sulked, “what a poor taste it is”, he, sitting beside me glued his eyes on the screen did not move his eyes away from it even a minute.
-No matter it is running or jumping, it is I who knows all its discomforts.
-“Men are privileged species; they can leave the place on any emergency at any time, run anytime they want, fly away anytime time they like.
+When I sulked, “What poor taste it is,” he, sitting beside me, glued his eyes on the screen and did not move his eyes away from it even for a minute.
+No matter if it is running or jumping, it is I who know all its discomforts.
+“Men are privileged species; they can leave the place in any emergency at any time, run anytime they want, and fly away anytime they like.
 But we aren’t like them.
 We need to leave our place at least two minutes in advance.
-Only then, walking slowly becomes possible.
+Only then does walking slowly become possible.
 Even your slow walk would attract hundreds of eyes in the street.
 If you run, it will multiply into thousands.
-Every eye will be waiting to see your duppatta flying away and half sari sliding out”- Chandra aunty would warn me into my ears while fastening the ribbon tightly in my hair.
-Aunt’s body was well built one.
+Every eye will be waiting to see your dupatta flying away and half sari sliding out, Chandra aunty would warn me into my ears while fastening the ribbon tightly in my hair.
+Aunt’s body was a well-built one.
 Even her ordinary walk would make her assets shake up and down.
 Now, where is she?
 She was also visiting the hospitals during her old age.
 I must ask her what had happened to her after that.
 I asked him to give me her mobile contact number.
 But I am sure that he would have postponed it.
 Or he would have concluded himself that talking to her at this hour was not really needed.

 The expanse of emerald green still pulls me towards it.
 The softness of mosses in the water caresses my feet.
-I am being pulled into the deepest depth of the ocean.
+I am being pulled into the deepest depths of the ocean.
 It is not cold, and rather it is warm.
-The air bubbles coming out of breath of fishes come near to me.
-The fishes do not have such torments in their life.
+The air bubbles coming out of the breath of fishes come near to me.
+The fish do not have such torments in their lives.
 I have heard that whales are mammals.
-If whale is a mammal, won’t its breast shake when it swims jumping up above water?
-Chandra aunt once told me while giving me oil bath, “See…my dear girl.
-Now, you have become a grown up girl.
+If a whale is a mammal, won’t its breast shake when it swims, jumping up above water?
+Aunt Chandra once told me while giving me an oil bath, “See…my dear girl.
+Now, you have become a grown-up girl.
 You shouldn’t wear tight blouses.
-You should make your dresses in such a way that it covers both your shoulders and neck”.
+You should make your dresses in such a way that it covers both your shoulders and neck.”
 Her words left no impact on me at that time.
-It was only in my eighth grade, I understood that it was something giving me an enduring sensation, something beyond a meek, ordinary outgrowth of one’s body.
+It was only in my eighth grade that I understood that it was something giving me an enduring sensation, something beyond a meek, ordinary outgrowth of one’s body.
 A secret sensation coupled with fear.
-Seeing them on mirror while changing my dresses, my eyes got attracted towards them.
+Seeing them in the mirror while changing my dresses, my eyes got attracted towards them.
 This curiosity further forced me to look at my friends attentively.
 So many unanswered questions started hovering around my brain.
-Though she would discourage me by a gentle whack on my head if I ask my aunt about this, she would explain it earnestly while lying beside her or making plaits on my hair under the guise of rebuking me for being impudent with such questions.
+Though she would discourage me with a gentle whack on my head if I asked my aunt about this, she would explain it earnestly while lying beside her or making plaits on my hair under the guise of rebuking me for being impudent with such questions.
 It would be both embarrassing and dreadful listening to her.

 I hear a sound of someone walking in, approaching me faster.
 I am unable to open my eyes.
 I could feel someone standing by my bed.
-As I tried to ask ‘who’s that’, I feel an excruciating pain as I tried moving my lips.
+As I tried to ask, ‘Who’s that?’
+I felt an excruciating pain as I tried moving my lips.
 I may feel good if I had some water.
 Neither could I move my hands nor open my eyes.
 Is my fear still keeping me on its lap?
-Or, is it what the death is?
+Or is it what death is?
 Am I dead now?
 Never.
 It is not possible.
 If I am dead, I won’t be able to feel this odour, this warmth.
 The sound of steps falls into my ears very clearly.
 The sound of death wouldn’t be this softer.
 Would it?
 Wild buffalo is the vehicle of Yamraj3 known for its lightning speed, wouldn’t walk this soft.

 Where is my husband?
 Had he been here, I would have hidden myself behind him.
 He will do nothing to alleviate my fear even if I tell him my fears.
-All what he could do is nothing more than throwing his sharp eyes at me.
+All he could do was nothing more than throw his sharp eyes at me.
 A mild nod of his head.
 All his contributions to lessen my worries will come to an end with that smart nod.
 He didn’t even try to be okay with anything that he had handled.
 Did he?
 He didn’t even find complete pleasure in me.
 If he had had that experience of finding it out, he would have discovered all my fears by himself too.
-The intensity of lust is very short lived, only in the beginning, to be precise.
+The intensity of lust is very short-lived, only in the beginning, to be precise.
 How fast he would finish off everything!
-He would turn his back to me well before I could understand what it was and whatever happened after that were all only my shameless moves.
+He would turn his back to me well before I could understand what it was, and whatever happened after that was all only my shameless moves.
 Weren’t they?

 Someone touches my shoulder, shaking me, grasping my left hand fingers.
 Who could that be?
-Is that he?
+Is that him?

-I am not very certain about it, notwithstanding with the fact, that I am very much familiar with his touch.
-A voice is heard near my ears, and then moves away.
+I am not very certain about it, notwithstanding the fact that I am very much familiar with his touch.
+A voice is heard near my ears and then moves away.

 Where is my little doll?

-I must be lying down here for a very long time.
+I must have been lying down here for a very long time.
 Mustn’t I?
 Is it since yesterday?
-Or day before yesterday?
+Or the day before yesterday?
 Who was that doctor who talked to me with a smiling face?
 Was it Suganthi Varatharajan?
 I couldn’t be attentive to what she spoke.
-The fear was very much over powering.
-I grew suspicious at everyone.
-Everyone seemed trying to hide something from me.
-It all started with a petty pain of a mere touch.
+The fear was very much overpowering.
+I grew suspicious of everyone.
+Everyone seemed to be trying to hide something from me.
+It all started with a petty pain from a mere touch.
 Was it on the right or left?
 I brought it to their notice only when the pain became so unbearable.
 He was also not very serious about my complaints in the beginning.
-Only after my persistent complaints about the pain, he decided to take me to the hospital, that too, in the fifth week, followed by one month of visits to hospitals.
+Only after my persistent complaints about the pain did he decide to take me to the hospital, that too, in the fifth week, followed by one month of visits to hospitals.
 The pain was aggravating, bringing me almost under its tight grip.
-It was in one of my visits to Suganthi, I got all my doubts cleared, yet afraid of asking what it was.
-She just told, “A small surgery”.
+It was in one of my visits to Suganthi that I got all my doubts cleared, yet I was afraid of asking what it was.
+She just told, “A small surgery.”
 These many tests just to conduct a small surgery!
-How many times the radiation must have penetrated my body as if chopping it off into pieces!
+How many times must the radiation have penetrated my body as if chopping it off into pieces!
 I got simply bored with the terms MRI and tissue analysis.
-He was also tight lipped.
-His eyes were teary and his voice wasn’t coherent.
+He was also tight-lipped.
+His eyes were teary, and his voice wasn’t coherent.
 He would just utter something out of some needs and then quickly whisk away.
 They took me to the operation theatre in the early morning.
 He brought me in a bed to the operation theatre grasping my hand.
-They stopped him at the entry and took the bed in, and closed the door.
-I was strictly instructed not to eat anything after ten ‘O clock from yesterday.
+They stopped him at the entry, took the bed in, and closed the door.
+I was strictly instructed not to eat anything after ten o'clock from yesterday.
 I didn’t even drink water.
 Emerald greenish hue filled in the room.
 The window blinds were swaying in the air.
-A mild humming of air conditioner blowing out cold air.
+A mild humming of the air conditioner blowing out cold air.
 Wearing a green colour surgical attire, Suganthi entered the room as the nurses and other doctors were busy in their respective assigned tasks.
 She came near and smiled at me.
 The streak of kunkumam worn between the partings of her hair was visible sparingly.
-“Just a small injection” she told, nodded her head and left.
+“Just a small injection,” she told, nodded her head, and left.
 A chilling pain in the spine drove me mad.
-She came to me after sometime and asked something.
-I could see the movement of people and a lock of her hair was visible outside her green colour cap.
-I could feel that they were all doing something on me, bending over towards my body.
+She came to me after some time and asked something.
+I could see the movement of people, and a lock of her hair was visible outside her green colour cap.
+I could feel that they were all doing something to me, bending over towards my body.
 But I couldn’t see what they are exactly doing.
 Are they crating?
 Are they going to cut them off?
 What are they doing?
-I could understand one thing for sure- They got me getting rid of the fear that has been engulfing my psyche.
+I could understand one thing for sure—they got me to get rid of the fear that has been engulfing my psyche.

 Was he waiting outside?
 Was the same fear hiding itself near him?
 What might he have thought of?
 What might he have told about my problem?
-He was never attracted towards me anyway.
+He was never attracted to me anyway.
 Now this problem added to it…will they remove all?
 One?
 Or both?
 How could they have removed them?
-Like the way Kannaki tore her breasts and threw away!
-Did she tear the left breast off with her right hand and threw it out in the air?
+Like the way Kannaki tore her breasts and threw them away!
+Did she tear the left breast off with her right hand and throw it out in the air?
 How come that milk pot could emit fire?
 Madurai was set ablaze.
 Wasn’t it?
-Kannaki too did have this problem?
+Did Kannaki too have this problem?
 Didn’t she?
 Not only she…all women have the same problem.
-She was very daring that she could tear her breast off and threw it.
-Here I am lying on bed, giving them away.
+She was so daring that she could tear her breast off and throw it.
+Here I am lying on the bed, giving them away.
 Many women still safeguard them strictly under their braziers.

 Is wearing braziers necessary?
 Will he remember this question I asked curiously as a newly married bride?
-If he now asks me “what is your size?”, what could be my reply?
+If he now asks me, “What is your size?” what could be my reply?
 I can run like female athletes henceforth.
 No more hesitations, no more worries that it will shake up and down while walking and running.
 Removing both will be seriously comfortable since removing only one will become cumbersome.
-Did the doctor mention about it?
-I heard her telling something with smile bending over to me as her hair streaking out.
-She must have told about it I guess. is it one or two?
+Did the doctor mention it?
+I heard her telling something with a smile, bending over to me as her hair streaked out.
+She must have told about it, I guess.
+Is it one or two?

 Will he approach me after this?
 Every time he approaches me, it is the spot he used to begin all.
 Will there be scars at the place where they were cut off?
 They would be looking like those broken statues.
 Wouldn’t they?
 Would they have stitched the open skin after removing those fleshy rounded assets?
 When could I see that spot again?
 Now it is logically acceptable that he would move away from me.
 I don’t think he would leave me alone.
 If he suffers from something like this, would I be able to leave him alone?
 No one can run away from each other.
 Both are impeding each other from running away.
 Aren’t we?
 Poor fellow!
 Must be feeling dejected.
 He must have been afflicted by the fear of having faced everything closely all alone.
 Medical expenses run in lakhs of rupees.
 He must be feeling miserable now and struggling to get out of this unending darkness in order to see some light out there.

 I could feel some shade of light in my eyes.
-Now I am able to move my eye lids.
-Are the doors of emerald sea opening now?
+Now I am able to move my eyelids.
+Are the doors of the emerald sea opening now?

 The woman warns, “Let her not strain herself.”
 I gaze at his eyes as he sits on the chair.
 What should I ask him first?

 I have to see myself in the mirror.
-Only after that I could muster courage to ask him anything.
-“I was waiting for the moment you would open your eyes”- he says, wiping his tears.
+Only after that could I muster the courage to ask him anything.
+“I was waiting for the moment you would open your eyes, he says, wiping his tears.
 “When was the surgery over?”
 I ask him, a question for the sake of asking.
-“It was over by half past ten morning yesterday.
+“It was over by half past ten yesterday morning.
 They kept you under observation till morning today and brought you here at about eleven.
-You didn’t open your eyes all day” he says, his voice drowns with heaviness.
+You didn’t open your eyes all day,” he says, his voice drowned with heaviness.

 “What is the time now?”